 Recent research has shown a link between tongue ulcers and a component of just about every toothpaste on the market.
 It's called Sodium Lauryl Sulfate, and it's added to toothpastes to make them foam up a bit.
 But in some people it can trigger ulcers or canker sores.

 The BEST toothpaste that does NOT contain Sodium Lauryl Sulfate is from TheraBreath.
 I recommend the standard TheraBreath toothpaste, available from Amazon.

 The next step I recommend is to get a high-quality Aloe Vera gel.
 Scientific research published in 2016 shows that this is an effective treatment to reduce inflammation and combat any bacteria that might occur.
 You can apply the gel directly with your fingertip to the ulcer area.
 Read more about this at my special page about Aloe Vera HERE.

 Some studies in the United Kingdom show that about 20% of patients get canker sores due to nutrition problems.
 The main problem areas usually include iron, folic acid and vitamin B 12.
 Vitamin C can also play a role, as it can affect how iron is absorbed.

-A very small number of patients may get canker sores as part of general problems with digestion, for example difficulty digesting certian types of food.
+A very small number of patients may get canker sores as part of general problems with digestion, for example difficulty digesting certain types of food.

-In people who are prone to getting tongue ulcers, stress can bring on an attack.
+In people who are prone to getting tongue ulcers or a sore tongue, stress can bring on an attack.
 They may tend to get ulcers on the tongue anyway, but a particularly stressful time at work or in the home can trigger more frequent and more extensive ulcer formation.

 There may be a hormonal factor, too, because many women only get canker sores on the tongue during certain phases of their monthly cycles.
 Also, a lot of women who regularly get tongue ulcers seem to have a big improvement when they are pregnant.
 Hormone therapy has been used to treat some women, successfully.